 1.Brainstorm Ideas for Your Children’s Book and Choose the Best Ones

 Before you even start writing your children’s book, come up with some focused ideas.
 Get an idea about the setting and story.
 This will form the core of your book and guide you through the writing process.
 Don’t rush through this part though.
 Take your time so you can brainstorm the best possible concepts for your children’s book.

 If you need help, research is a great way to create your own unique ideas.
 Reading other popular books in your genre can help a lot as well.
 It can also provide you with ideas that excite and inspire you to write.
-Alternatively, you can look up ideas on the web.
+(Search “popular children’s books” on Amazon to get started.)

 However, if you already know what you want to write about, still do research.
 You want to combine the best aspects of popular books to create something successful.
 So only choose your best ideas and put a twist on any ideas that are similar to other works!

 2.Figure Out the Audience for Your Book